Our Guide to

 These days, things are ever so slowly getting back on their feet.

-Mountain gorilla trekking, climbing an active volcano, chimpanzee trekking and hikes in the Rwenzori Mountains.
+Adventurous activities such as Mountain gorilla trekking, climbing an active volcano, chimpanzee trekking and hikes in the Rwenzori Mountains are all made possible on Democratic Republic of Congo holidays.

 The highlight of a visit to the Democratic Republic of Congo has to be Virunga National Park, a UNESCO World Heritage Site in the east and on the border of Uganda and Rwanda.
 Virunga is Africa’s oldest national park plus the continent’s most biologically diverse area that is formally protected.
 Some 7,800 square kilometres of land ranges from swamps, erosion valleys, forests, Savannas to lava plains, active volcanoes and the glaciated peaks of the Rwenzori mountains.